biolink/biolink-model/docs/index.md

  * [iri](iri.md) - An IRI for an entity.
 This is determined by the id using expansion rules.
  * [name](name.md) - A human-readable name for an attribute or entity.
  * [relation](relation.md)
- * [source](source.md) - a lightweight analog to the association class 'has provider' slot, which is the string name, or the authoritative (i.e. database) namespace, designating the origin of the entity to which the slot belongs.
+ * [source](source.md) - a lightweight analog to the association class 'provided by' slot, which is the string name, or the authoritative (i.e. database) namespace, designating the origin of the entity to which the slot belongs.
  * [type](type.md)
      * [category](category.md) - Name of the high level ontology class in which this entity is categorized.
 Corresponds to the label for the biolink entity type class.